crschmidt/roslindale.ebikelibrary.org/content/_index.md

 The E-bike Lending Library is a free, not-for-profit service working to expand access to e-bikes in the area.
 We have a small collection of e-bikes that we lend out to community members for up to a week, for free.

-The Roslindale E-Bike Lending Library is a joint project with the Camberville E-Bike Lending Library.
+**The Roslindale E-Bike Lending Library is a joint project with the Camberville E-Bike Lending Library**.
 Any bike from the Camberville E-Bike Library can be borrowed and returned at our location in Roslindale Village.

 <div style="text-align: center; font-size: 30px; margin: 20px"><a href="https://camberville.ebikelibrary.org/our-bikes/">Check out our bikes</a>!</div>